If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World

-Another user wondered if they could be \textit{``described as toxic''}, due to their own neurological conditions and past traumas.
-They proceeded to list their own negative traits, such as being \textit{``perceived as an emotional vampire''}.
-Unlike before, the responses from ChatGPT were acceptable in the sense that they maintained a logical flow to the dialogue, but perhaps not as pragmatically acceptable: it proceeded to evaluate the reasons why these negative traits were there, and suggested ways to fix it.
+Another user wondered if they could be \textit{`described as toxic'}, due to their own neurological conditions and traumas.
+They listed their own negative traits, such as being \textit{`perceived as an emotional vampire'}.
+Unlike before, the responses from ChatGPT were acceptable in the sense that they maintained a logical flow to the dialogue, but not as pragmatically acceptable: it evaluated the reasons why these negative traits were there, and suggested ways to fix it.
 That said, it did recommend seeking a therapist.

-In one remarkable instance, a user jailbroke ChatGPT to convert it into a helpful therapist.
-Then had a question-answering session asking for the best way for people to \textit{``value [their] worth and make them realize they treat [them] as stupid''}.
-ChatGPT responded in character: \textit{``I appreciate you sharing that some people treat you as if you're stupid and dismiss your knowledge and abilities.
+In one instance, a user jailbroke ChatGPT to convert it into a helpful therapist.
+Then had a question-answering session asking for the best way for people to \textit{`value [their] worth and make them realize they treat [them] as stupid'}.
+ChatGPT responded in character: \textit{`I appreciate you sharing that some people treat you as if you're stupid and dismiss your knowledge and abilities.
 That can be incredibly frustrating and hurtful.
-It's important to remember that their behavior is not a reflection of your worth or intelligence''}.
+It's important to remember that their behavior is not a reflection of your worth or intelligence'}.